 - The estimated cost to replace the item if you had to buy a new one today

 When determining the value of your belongings, be sure to consider the replacement cost of the item as opposed to its cash value.
 The cash value of goods may depreciate over time, whereas the replacement cost provides you with enough funds to replace your items.
-On that note, you may need to ask your insurer about adding coverage for expensive items like jewellery, works of art, or valuable coin collections.
+On that note, you may need to ask your insurance provider about adding coverage for expensive items like jewelry, works of art, or valuable coin collections.

 Here are some tips to help you take a digital inventory:

-- Use a dark cloth as a background for silver, china, or jewellery
+- Use a dark cloth as a background for silver, china, or jewelry.

-- Include images of expensive power tools, your barbecue, and equipment in your garage such as a lawnmower or snowblower, as well as any gardening tools and bicycles, and don’t forget the items in your basement and backyard
+- Include images of expensive power tools, your barbecue, and equipment in your garage, such as a lawnmower or snowblower, as well as any gardening tools and bicycles.
+Don’t forget the items in your basement and backyard.

 Keeping receipts of everything you buy and taking digital images of them to include with the items you have is the best way to determine the replacement cost of your goods.
 However, you may not have receipts for things you purchased months or years ago.
 So, what to do?

 It’s also worthwhile to ask your home insurance provider or broker in advance how claims are handled should you need to file one.
-Get an idea of how your insurer settles a total loss.
-Ask them what you may need to provide them with to make an accurate assessment of the full value of your possessions.
+Get an idea of how your insurance company settles a total loss.
+Ask them what you may need to provide for them to make an accurate assessment of the full value of your possessions.